-Whilst it’s completely normal that you will experience some discomfort after your surgery, Dr. Sunner and his staff work on making sure you receive the proper care for your recovery pain.
+Whilst it’s completely normal that you will experience some pain after your surgery, Dr Sunner and his staff work on making sure you receive the proper care for your recovery.

-Post-surgery, Dr. Sunner and the Western Orthopaedics team will discuss the type of pain that you will experience, and approximately how long the pain is expected to last for.
+Post-surgery, Dr Sunner and the Western Orthopedics team will discuss the type of discomfort that you will experience, and approximately how long this discomfort is expected to last for.

 Before surgery please inform Dr Sunner:

-• Where you feel pain and how much pain you have
+• Where you feel pain and how much you have

-• What methods you are using to control your pain
+• What methods you are using to control it

 • If you take medicines to manage your pain on a regular basis

-• If you have any allergies or have had reactions to pain medicine
+• If you have any allergies or have had reactions to medicine

 • If you are currently taking any natural products